vAudience/go-apikeys/README.md

 The `APIKeyInfo` struct represents the API key information stored in the repository and has the following fields:

 - `APIKey`: The API key itself.
+- `APIKeyHash`: The sha3.512-hashed version of the API key.
+- `APIKeyHint`: The first and last 3 characters of the API key.
 - `UserID`: The ID of the user associated with the API key.
 - `OrgID`: The ID of the organization associated with the API key.
 - `Name`: The name of the API key.